Macau (Outer Harbour) - Shenzhen Airport (Fu Yong)

 Ferries to China

-The distance between Macau (Outer Harbour) to Shenzhen Airport (Fu Yong) is approximately 20.8 miles (33.4km), or 18.0 nautical miles.
+The distance between Macau (Outer Harbour) to Shenzhen Airport (Fu Yong) is approximately 20.8 miles (33.5km) or 18.1 nautical miles.

-No ferry operators currently provide a car ferry between Macau (Outer Harbour) and Shenzhen Airport (Fu Yong)
+No, ferry operators currently do not allow cars to travel on sailings between Macau (Outer Harbour) and Shenzhen Airport (Fu Yong).

-Yes, foot passengers can travel on ferries from Macau (Outer Harbour) to Shenzhen Airport (Fu Yong) with TurboJet.
+Yes, foot passengers can travel with TurboJet ferries between Macau (Outer Harbour) and Shenzhen Airport (Fu Yong).

 More routes than anyone else.